 It’s never too early to teach a child the benefits of saving and being good with their money.
 A lot of parents and young people view money like English, Maths, or Sport.
 You’re either good at it, or you aren’t.

-4 lessons your children can learn from having a bank account
+Four lessons your children can learn from having a savings account

 - See the value of saving.
 Most children have their sights set on new toys, video games, and accessories.
 If you set them up with an account, and drip pocket-money into the account – they’ll soon realise the value of saving.
 You might need to point it out, but you’d be surprised how many kids are naturally inclined to save, and become pretty determined to reach their goal!

 - Understand interest… A regular piggy bank just sees the money sit there.
 A real bank is actually borrowing your money – and they’ll pay you for it!
 This is the basic explanation of interest that it’s important to grasp from a young age.